Skip to main content

 Pivot to DIP-to-Exit Financing

-Advised by Houlihan Lokey, the Debtors secured a DIP facility from an Ad Hoc term lender group led by Eaton Vance: $40 million in new‑money loans at SOFR + 8.0% PIK, and a $75 million roll‑up of existing debt.
-Eclipse Business Capital arranged a replacement ABL.
-The terms were documented in a December 21 Form 8‑K; the court entered the final DIP order on January 16, 2025.
+Advised by Houlihan Lokey, the Debtors secured a DIP facility from an Ad Hoc term lender group led by Eaton Vance: $40 million in new-money loans (First-Out DIP Term at SOFR + 6.50%, up to 5.50% PIK with 2.00% SOFR floor; Second-Out DIP Term at SOFR + 5.00%, up to 4.00% PIK with 2.00% SOFR floor), and a $75 million roll-up of existing debt.
+Eclipse Business Capital arranged a replacement ABL at SOFR + 4.25%.
+The terms were documented in a December 21 Form 8-K; the court entered the final DIP order on January 16, 2025.

 As part of the contemplated plan releases, the Board formed an Investigation Subcommittee—assisted by Hunton Andrews Kurth LLP—to evaluate any potential prepetition claims.
 The Subcommittee’s review did not reveal any viable causes of action that would alter the Board’s decision to move forward with the prepackaged plan.
 Accordingly, the Transaction Support Agreement and plan solicitation proceeded without modification to the proposed releases.

-The restructuring plan, governed by December 21 Transaction Support Agreement, provides for: (1) full payment of general unsecured claims; (2) equitization of term loans; (3) ABL refinancing; and (4) cancellation of existing equity.
-Elfa International AB operations continue unaffected outside Chapter 11 cases.
-Cobalt Intelligence
+The restructuring plan, governed by the December 21 Transaction Support Agreement, provides for: (1) full payment of general unsecured claims; (2) equitization of term loans; (3) ABL refinancing; and (4) cancellation of existing equity.
+Elfa International AB operations continue unaffected outside the Chapter 11 cases.

 Emergence

-The plan was confirmed on January 24, 2025, becoming effective 11 days later—completing a rapid 35‑day bankruptcy.
-With a new $115 million exit ABL and term lenders receiving fresh equity, the retailer exited bankruptcy private and significantly delevered (see Reuters, Retail Dive, Business Wire).
+The plan was confirmed on January 24, 2025, and became effective on January 28, 2025—a roughly 37-day Chapter 11 from petition to effectiveness (company release).
+With a new $140 million exit ABL (SOFR + 4.25%, maturing January 28, 2028) and DIP and prepetition term lenders receiving fresh equity, the retailer exited bankruptcy as a private company and significantly delevered.

 Additional Reading